onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 1. Start the proof of address verification.
 To include Proof of Address flow step, there are two options:
    - Add ?poa=true to the end of the url.
 Using this option, the flow will be composed of: PoA + Doc + Face.
 E.g: https://latest-onfido-sdk-ui-onfido.surge.sh/?poa=true.
    - On the Developer Tools > Console, run `onfidoSdkHandle.setOptions({steps: [{type: 'poa'}]})`.
 This will run the flow with PoA as the only step.
-   - Until we finish the development of the issuing country screen selector, we have UK has the default one.
-To override it go to the Developer Tools > Console and run, for example
-     `onfidoSdkHandle.setOptions({steps: [{type: 'poa', options: {country: 'PRT'}}]})` where 'PRT' can be replaced by any other supported country (3 letter iso country codes).
-   - supported issuing countries are United Kingdom, USA, Canada and European Union countries - except Bulgaria, Republic of Cyprus and Greece
+2. Advance to Country Select Screen
+   - choose a country from the list
 2. Advance to document submission
-   - if it's a UK document: accepted document types are `Bank or building society statement`, `Utility bill`, `Council tax letter` and `Benefits letter`
+   - if the country selected was the UK: accepted document types are `Bank or building society statement`, `Utility bill`, `Council tax letter` and `Benefits letter`
-   - if it's NOT a UK document: accepted document types are `Bank statement` and `Utility bill`
+   - if the country selected was not the UK: accepted document types are `Bank statement` and `Utility bill`
 3. Pick one of the supported document types
    - `Bank or building society statement` and `Utility bill`, should state a 3 months validity
    - `Council tax letter` and `Benefits letter` should state a 12 months validity